AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-cbatu-ghost_entities-21:

-21. An output of a non-ghost subprogram other than a ghost global or an abstract state shall not depend on a ghost input.
-[It is intended that this follows as a consequence of other rules.]
+21. An output of a non-ghost subprogram other than a state abstraction or a ghost global shall not depend on a ghost input.
+[It is intended that this follows as a consequence of other rules.
+Although a non-ghost state abstraction output which depends on a ghost input may have a non-ghost constituent, other rules prevent such a non-ghost constituent from depending on the ghost input.]

 .. _tu-fe-ghost_entities-22: